-Top tip: When claiming, if your circumstances change, you must always notify the Disability and Carers Service: nidirect.gov.uk/services/carers-allowance-report-changes-online
+If your circumstances change, you must notify the Disability and Carers Service: nidirect.gov.uk/services/carers-allowance-report-changes-online

 Carer's Credit

 Carer's Credit is a way of protecting your State Pension rights.
 It applies if you are looking after someone, but are not paying National Insurance contributions through paid work and are unable to claim Carer's Allowance.